rising and falling arrows going up and down

 Diamond Capital Management's Market Commentary

-JANUARY, 2026
+April, 2026

 Jeff C. Mantock, CFA, CMT

-Vice President & Chief Investment Officer and Manager
+Vice President, Chief Investment Officer & Manager

 Executive Summary: